noahpitts/godRay/proposal.md

 ## Resources
 ### GPU Rendering
+We will be developing our program on Windows in Visual Studio 2015 using the Nvidia CUDA v8.0 toolkit and OptiX SDK.
+We will be testing our program with the GeForce 1080 and Quadro M4000 GPUs.
-- Nvidia Optix Developer Resources -
+- Nvidia Optix Developer Programming Guide, API Reference, and Forum

 ### Volumetric Rendering